avigloz/website-markdown/README.md

 ### How to build/deploy a site based on this one
 - `pandoc`, for file conversion
-- `Nginx` (_optional_; it's what I use), for hosting your own site should you choose to use this one as a template.
+- `Nginx` (_optional_; it's what I use), for hosting your own site, should you choose to use this one as a template
-- Basic knowledge of Markdown, HTML, and CSS.
+- Basic knowledge of Markdown, HTML, and CSS

 ### Building